YakkaDev/CS-GO-Crosshair-Manager/readme-eng.md

 > This file is an autoloader of the parameters of the main game settings file.
 For experienced players, autoexec is often already in the CS:GO launch options, but if you are a different case, then you need to proceed to the Steam library, then *select CS:GO with RMB - Properties - General - Launch options * and specify `+exec autoexec.cfg`

+<p align="center"><img src="/images/launch.png"> </p>

-The `bind "key" "changeCrosshair"` line is responsible for switching the crosshair.
+The `bind "key" "changeCrosshair"` line in autoexec.cfg is responsible for switching the crosshair.
 Replace *key* with your desired key.

-<p align="center"><img src="/images/launch.png"> </p>

 ---